123456-RAJ/BioInference2026-niche-overlap/README.md

 ## Schoener's D Niche Overlap

-Niche overlap between fauna groups was calculated using Schoener's D. We can calculate it by using the following formula:
+Niche overlap between fauna groups was calculated using Schoener's D. The metric is calculated using the following formula:

 ![Schoener's D formula](images/schoeners_D_formula.png)